 15. Made In Heaven (Parlophone, 1995)

 A posthumous album, this featured vocal and piano parts recorded by Mercury in the months before had died.
-The tracks were subsequently finished by May, Deacon and Taylor.
+The tracks were subsequently finished by Brian May, John Deacon and Roger Taylor.
 While there was a lot of emotion invested in completing the album, it is nonetheless very disjointed and, at times, confused.
 It’s clearly not a proper band album, and without Mercury giving his insight and input, the music suffers.
 There are occasional glimpses of Queen class, such as on A Winter’s Tale and You Don’t Fool Me, but overall it was probably more a cathartic exercise for the three remaining members than anything truly fulfilling for fans.